 Almost every year there have been typhoon concerns when we have played end of September/early October.
-Also, end of September is busy for many companies because of the half-year book closing in Japan, which this year caused 2-3 cancellations..
-Therefor we should consider moving the event 2-3 weeks forward, e.g. to the middle of October.
-Merecdes-Benz Japan have been consulted on this issue and they have no objections to a change.
+Also, end of September is busy for many companies because of the half-year book closing in Japan and the week of Friday, 27 September has a holday (Tuesday 23rd).
+Therefore we should consider keeping the date at the first part of October